 Location: Another Place by Antony Gormley

-Just north of Crosby, one of the wealthiest communities in Merseyside county, is this vast open area of the seaside.
-BlundellSands beach is bordered by dunes to the north and a portion of a pier to the south.
+Just north of Crosby, one of the wealthiest communities in Merseyside County is this vast open area of the seaside.
+BlundellSands Beach is bordered by dunes to the north and a portion of a pier to the south, making it one of the best beaches in Liverpool.
 The life-size cast iron figures of numerous men just outside the tidal line are unquestionably the most well-known feature of Blundell Sands.
 Another Place is the ongoing art exhibit by Antony Gormley.
-The legitimacy of these individuals cannot be questioned, despite the fact that the tide has partially buried them, particularly as the sun is sinking.

 9. Leasowe Beach